aekazakov/WurmMapUploader/README.md

 #Settings in source code

+IMPORT_CAVE_IMAGE: set to false if you have no cave map image and need to generate it.
+Set this variable to false to get a cave map with dense and uniform distribution of ore veins under land tiles.

+IMPORT_ROCK_IMAGE: set to false if you have no rock height map image.
+Set this variable to false to generate rock layer as described below.

 ELEVATION_SCALE: scales down height map if it has too tall mountains.
 You may need to change it, depending on output of your terrain generator.

 ELEVATION_SHIFT: shifts up or down the whole terrain, if it is placed too deep under water or too high.
 You may need to change it, depending on output of your terrain generator.

-IMPORT_CAVE_IMAGE: set to false if you have no cave map image and need to generate it.
-Use this option to get a cave map with dense and uniform distribution of ore veins under land tiles.

 Note: even if you set it false, you still must provide any color PNG file of proper size as a cave map.